YevgeniiaKynash/bellabeat_project/README.md

 Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused smart products.
 Sršen used her background as an artist to develop beautifully designed technology that informs and inspires women around the world.

 ## Task
-To analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices To select one Bellabeat product
+To analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+To select one Bellabeat product.
 To apply insights in presentation.

 ## Key stakeholders
 UrškaSršen: Bellabeat’s cofounder and Chief Creative Officer